 ‘I haven’t had a vacation in years.
 I have plenty saved up.
 My parents keep going on about how I should travel while I’m young.’

-Ena laughs with her, tears brimming in her own eyes.
+Ena laughed with her, tears brimming in her own eyes.

-I'll help you pack Libby had said, but they must do things differently in Australia, because Libby's helping was her sitting on Ena's bed, talking, while Ena tore through her wardrobes, throwing clothes into two suitcases.
+I’ll help you pack Libby had said, but they must do things differently in Australia, because it’s later in Ena’s room, and Libby’s helping was her sitting on Ena’s bed, talking, while Ena tears through her wardrobes, throwing clothes into two suitcases.

 ‘Your room is so nice!
 I can’t believe I haven’t been here before.
 I mean, you came around to my hotel last week, and so did your parents, but I’ve never been here.
 How weird is that, huh?’

-'It is a little,' Ena mused, holding up a sundress and trying to figure out if it was worth packing.
+Ena can’t help but think the room seems so much smaller with the two of them in it.
+‘It is a little,’ she mused, holding up a sundress and trying to figure out if it was worth packing.

 ‘Oooh, pack that, you look amazing in that dress.’
 Libby finally jumped up off of the bed and took the dress from her, folding it carefully and placing it in a suitcase.
 When she stood, Ena grabbed her wrist and swung her around until they were nose to nose.
 And leaned forward.